 Depending on your bank, a 100% offset may not be available.
 There may be monthly fees charged for an offset account.
 Make sure that your benefits outweigh any costs before you set up an offset account.
 Remember putting extra money directly into your home loan provides the same benefit.

-The Australian Mortgage market is currently extremely competitive.
-Lenders are fighting hard to attract new business, and there is no shortage of good deals.
+In the current market, lenders are fighting hard to attract new business, and there is no shortage of good deals.
 It is a good time to review your loan and see if there is potential to get a better structure and save yourself some money.

 5. Consolidate all Your Debts Into Your Home Loan